zhangwei03020915/abp/docs/en/framework/infrastructure/background-jobs/index.md

 }
 ````

+* `JobPollPeriod` is used to determine the interval between two job polling operations.
+Default is 5000 ms (5 seconds).
+* `MaxJobFetchCount` is used to determine the maximum job count to fetch in a single polling operation.
+Default is 1000.
+* `DefaultFirstWaitDuration` is used to determine the duration to wait before the first retry.
+Default is 60 seconds.
+* `DefaultTimeout` is used to determine the timeout duration for a job.
+Default is 172800 seconds (2 days).
+* `DefaultWaitFactor` is used to determine the factor to increase the wait duration between retries.
+Default is 2.0.
+* `DistributedLockName` is used to determine the distributed lock name to use.
+Default is `AbpBackgroundJobWorker`.

 ### Data Store

 The default background job manager needs a data store to save and read jobs.
 It defines `IBackgroundJobStore` as an abstraction to store the jobs.